AK0-5/Pizza-Sales-Analysis/README.md

 # Pizza-Sales-Analysis
 Pizza Sales Analysis Dashboard built using Power BI to analyze revenue, orders, customer preferences, and sales trends with interactive visualizations.
 ## Project Objective
-1.Analyze sales data to identify trends and patterns 2.Track key performance indicators (KPIs)
-3.Understand customer preferences by category and size
+The objective of this dashboard is to analyze pizza sales data and convert raw data into meaningful insights that help understand overall business performance.
+The dashboard aims to track key sales metrics, identify customer ordering patterns, analyze product performance, and support data-driven decision-making using visual analytics.